 Know the right time to harvest herbs for increased potency of both medicinal herbs and kitchen herbs for optimal flavour and medicinal actions.
-While you can harvest herbs anytime, knowing the right time to harvest herbs will insure that your herb harvest is medicinally potent and effective.
+While you can harvest herbs anytime, knowing the right time to harvest herbs will ensure that your herb harvest is medicinally potent and effective.
 But knowing the right time to harvest herbs can be a little tricky.

 Different parts of the plant are harvested at different times.
 Herbalists made general rules to help them remember when the right time for harvesting each herb occurred.
-However, individual herbs have idiosyncrasies that can over rule the rule.
+However, individual herbs have idiosyncrasies that can overrule the rule.
 So take the following guidelines as general, and as you learn each herb that you are growing you’ll be able to master each one’s optimal harvest time.

 Flowers are harvested when they open but before they are pollinated by bees.
 Flowers change their structure as they are pollinated often opening their center and losing some of their fragrance.
 Flowers should be strongly scented when harvested to ensure that your final herb product retains the scent.
 Many medicinal properties are resident in the aromatic compounds in the plant.

 Flowers should be harvested in the morning after the dew has dried, but before the intense heat of the sun removes the fragrance from the petals.
 Choose a dry day to ensure that the flowers will dry quickly.
 Sometimes, harvesting during a drought can make herbs even more potent than their normal level, like St. John’s Wort that in a drought year was twice as dark red compared to normal water years.

 There are exceptions though.
-Lavender blossoms should be harvested when two thirds of the flowers are open along the stem.
-In this case many of the top most flowers will already be pollinated by bees.
+Lavender blossoms should be harvested when two-thirds of the flowers are open along the stem.
+In this case, many of the topmost flowers will already be pollinated by bees.
 This is the time that the stem is the most fragrant and the medicinal qualities are potent.

 If you harvest them with the stem, bundle them with an elastic band and hang them upside down in a dry, airy place to dry.
 Flowers that are harvested individually, like calendula should be placed in a towel-lined basket, in the shade to dry.
 Stir them often to ensure even drying.